7. Timers: Countdown Timer

 }

-1. Change the .clockSourceDivider to a different value greater than 10 and measure the period again.
+1. Change the clock division to a different value greater than 40 and measure the period again.
 Does the change make sense with respect to equations given in the lecture?
-Take a screenshot of the USB Test Device screen with the period measurement shown.
+Take another screenshot or picture.
+The USB Test Device or benchtop instrument is no longer needed after this step.

-2. Set the .clockSourceDivider back to 20.
+2. Set the clock division back to 40.

 If the seconds tracking variable is 0